mersocarlin/mersocarlin.com/posts/2020-05-25-atomic-money-from-a-spreadsheet-to-a-side-project.md

 And if you came this far reading my post, thank you very much for your valuable time and patience.
 I really appreciate it.

-I trully hope my journey can be of any help and inspiration for you too!
+I truly hope my journey can be of any help and inspiration for you too!

 Stay budgeting!